About Magasin III

-David Neuman, director of Magasin III and one of the founders of the Curating Art program.
+David Neuman, Chairman of Magasin III and one of the founders of the Curating Art program.

 The following information is from the Stockholm University:

 The international Master programme Curating Art is a two-year curatorial education established and developed in 2003 as a joint enterprise between Stockholm University at the Department of Art History and managed through a systematic collaboration with affiliated curators, mainly at Magasin III Museum & Foundation for Contemporary Art.
 Its full name – Curating Art: International Master Programme in Curating Art, including Management and Law – reflects the curator’s internationalised, professional role and job market.
 With this as starting point, we wish to focus on the presentation and understanding of art and art exhibitions, including aspects connected to management, organization, institutional frameworks, and legal issues.

 Magasin III is one of the initiators of Accelerator, a space where culture meets science, at Stockholm University.